Impact

 Risk and Exploitability

 The CVSS score of 3.7 places the issue in the low‑severity range, and the EPSS score of less than 1% indicates a very low probability of exploitation as of the current data.
 It is not listed in CISA’s KEV catalog.
-While the exploit requires only access to the web‑based login interface – a route likely available to anyone who can reach the Sage DPW instance – the impact is limited to account enumeration.
-Consequently the overall risk is modest, yet the vulnerability remains actionable for security teams that need to protect user information.
+Exploitation requires access to the web‑based login page, a function that is generally reachable by anyone who can reach the Sage DPW instance.
+It is inferred that the likely attack vector is remote via the HTTP interface.
+Because the impact is limited to identifying user existence, the overall risk is modest, though the vulnerability remains actionable for security teams that need to protect user information.

 OpenCVE Enrichment